Sousaphone: Special effects

-College marching bands
+School marching bands

+United States

 John Philip Sousa was a benefactor of the University of Illinois music program and a friend of the university's Director of Bands Albert Austin Harding.
 The Marching Illini became the first band to march in a football halftime show, and were the first band to use sousaphones on the field.

 The sousaphone sections of some marching bands have developed specialized performance traditions.
 The University of California Marching Band Bass section traditionally "struts" during the band's pregame show.
 During the "strut" the section separates from the rest of the band, circles the North goal post, and rejoins the band to complete the Script Cal.
 The University of Southern California Trojan Marching Band sousaphones play John Williams' "Imperial March" from Star Wars in single file when crossing streets on their way to and from performances on the USC campus.
 When The Ohio State University Marching Band performs its traditional Script Ohio formation, a senior sousaphone player dots the "i".

 The Fightin' Texas Aggie Band sousaphone section (called "Bass Horns" within the university) execute a distinct two-step and four-step counter-march during marching performances.
 During halftime performances this is accompanied (specifically for the last rank consisting all of 12 bass horns) by a "huh! huh!" from the crowd.

 The University of Delaware Fightin' Blue Hen Marching Band has several traditions involving sousaphone players.
 During pre-game, they branch off from the rest of the band.
 From here, the sousaphone players run in a snake around the field jumping to drum line cadence.
 At most pre-games they act out a skit as well.
 At post game, "In My Life" by The Beatles is played featuring a sousaphone solo while the band sings.